ecommerece-best-practies

 Most customers still prefer typing in their debit or credit card numbers despite the risk posed by cyberhackers.
 Of course, quite a number of them use security tools like a VPN, antivirus, or both to minimize these threats.

 However, to get the best level of protection, you need to use an antivirus and a VPN at the same time.
-On the other hand, some save themselves the trouble and use third-party payment options like PayPal or Apple Pay to prevent credit card fraud.
+On the other hand, some save themselves the trouble by using third-party payment options like PayPal or Apple Pay to prevent credit card fraud.

 Apple Pay - Apple